zakodium-oss/react-ocl/README.md

 - If you only use the SvgRenderer component, you can choose any version, minimal being the smallest one.
 - If you want to use the StructureEditor component, you must import `react-ocl/full`.
+- If you are writing a library and want to allow your consumer to provide the OCL version for rendering, you must import `react-ocl/base`.

 ## Documentation